Last Updated on 1 month by The Mintly Team

 Consumer confidence in the product has been growing on a consistent basis, leading to where the industry is today.
 Acknowledging that diamonds of all kinds are an aspirational product, with offerings from luxury brands out of reach for about 95% of consumers, the attention lab-grown diamonds are getting in the market and the excitement they are generating will only be good for the entire industry.
 This reduction in cost and increased availability to a wider audience is going to increase the width of the consumer base.
 It opens a new category for the customer and the industry.
 That is a beautiful thing.

 Jewelers and retailers need the extra margin that lab-grown diamonds offer and he sees the next five to ten years as a pivotal time as costs continue to decline.
 Right now the margins remain good for lab-grown and demand continues to grow, especially among younger consumers who are increasingly concerned about (ESG) environmental, social and corporate responsibility.
 Lab-grown diamonds are a rapidly growing trend in the industry.
-Young diamond buyers are drawn to them by price, transparency, and environmental reasons, with this segment of the market increasing by between 15% to 20% annually, according to the AWDC report.
+According to AWDC report, the Lab Grown segment is seeing increase of market share by 15-20% per year.
+Major buyer of these diamonds are Young aspiring individuals.

 Mintly is the hiring marketplace for the gems, jewelry, and precious metals industry.
-If you are looking for a better career in this industry, try using Mintly.
+If you are looking for a better career in the lab grown diamond industry, try using Mintly.